Chapter 15 : Running Away

 “I don’t know about the safe part,” Ron muttered as he followed Hermione down the stairs.

-Ron hefted his rucksack again as they hurried across the yard, not wanting anyone to see them.
-Including any Death Eaters that could be lurking about.
+He hefted his rucksack again as they hurried across the yard, not wanting anyone to see them, including any Death Eaters that could be lurking about.
 Once they made it to the dubious safety of the trees, he dropped his rucksack and bent over, his hands on his knees as he tried to catch his breath.
-Hermione placed her rucksack more carefully on the ground.
-But she, too, tried to catch her breath.
+Hermione placed her rucksack more carefully on the ground, but she, too, tried to catch her breath.
 Once she could breathe easier, she started looking around.
 “Ready?” she asked after not seeing a single cloak.

 Ron sighed, rolling his eyes.
 He picked up his rucksack and concentrated.
 He didn’t see how Hermione made it look so easy.
 He disappeared.

 They appeared with two very loud cracks that caused a number of people to shout with alarm.
-When they weren’t repeated, the nervous people laughed it off pointing out it was likely a car.
+When they weren’t repeated, the nervous people laughed it off supposing it was most likely a car.